Mario10111/Mario10111/README.md

 ## 🚀 Rising Web & Mobile Developer

 I’m a young developer passionate about coding, building crazy projects, and exploring modern technologies.
 My goal?
-To become a **GOG OF CODE** capable of creating powerful apps like Facebook, WhatsApp, or Google Meet! 💻📱
+To become a **GOD OF CODE** capable of creating powerful apps like Facebook, WhatsApp, or Google Meet! 💻📱

 ---